MTry/homebridge-smart-irrigation/README.md

 - Use `tweakFactor` to modulate what the system calculates as the requirement for a zone.
 Do start with 100%, which means no change and then go lower or higher based on whether you feel the system is overestimating or underestimating the zone's water requirement.

+- The `Set Duration` of the service is set at the total watering duration on every calculation.
+The individual zones are set at the corrresponding zone's ***single-cycle time***.
+When the watering run starts, the `Remaining Duration` of the service counts down to `0` through the runtime while the active zone displays the `Remaining Duration` of that cycle.

 ## Way forward..

-- [ ] Update `Remaining Duration` on the accessory/service - or an alternate way to show how much time is remaining
+- [ ] Push messages to indicate start and completion of scheduled irrigation

 - [ ] Use live daily shortwave solar radiation data/forecast through an API instead of relying on having to feed historical averages.. the only  service I am aware of which has a free option is [Solcast](https://solcast.com/solar-radiation-data/) which offers 10 API calls a day.
 Any suggestions if its worth doing this?

-- [ ] Push messages to indicate start and completion of scheduled irrigation

 - [ ] Prettier HTML email notifications!